-In order to be considered for first year or early admission to the OU Law Juris Doctor program, applicants must:
+In order to be considered for admission to the OU Law Juris Doctor program, applicants must:

 - Complete a bachelor’s degree prior to the first day of law school.

 - Take the Law School Admission Test (LSAT)

 - Register with the Law School Admission Council Credential Assembly Service (CAS); LSAT and CAS information can be found at www.lsac.org (opens in a new window)